Consensys/doc.ethsigner/docs/Reference/CLI/CLI-Syntax.md

 ### downstream-http-tls-keystore-file

-Keystore file that is presented to the server during authentication.
+Keystore file (in PKCS #12 format) that contains the private key and certificate presented to the server during authentication.

-Private keys and certificates for server TLS connections must be stored in password-protected PKCS #12 keystore files.

 ```bash tab="Syntax"
 --downstream-http-tls-keystore-file=<keystoreFile>